CristianQiu/Unity-Flocking-CPU-GPU/README.md

 ![alt-text](./GithubImgs/TeaserGif.gif)

-# My system
+# System
 The tests I did to get to the results below were made on a release build with an i7 4790k and 980ti, at a resolution of 2560x1440, with default, ultra settings.
 I was also using an SSD and 16gb of RAM.

-# Some results
+# Results
 I used the default fish mesh asset from Unity to make the comparisons, made of 312 triangles.
-Additionally, I swapped it for a quad (2 tris) to see how mesh complexity could affect performance.
+Additionally, I swapped it for a quad (2 tris) to see how mesh complexity could affect the comparisons.

 Abbreviations: